-In honor of the upcoming President’s Day, our Saturday postcard features a view of Popes Creek from George Washington Birthplace National Monument.
+In honor of the upcoming President’s Day, here is a view of Popes Creek from George Washington Birthplace National Monument.
 This historic park recreates the setting of George Washington’s early years and establishes his upbringing and future as a Virginia gentleman farmer.
 From the parking area to the nature trails, you’ll enjoy beautiful views of Popes Creek and the tidewater lands similar to what young George would have experienced.

 George Washington’s Birthday